VictoriaMetrics/VictoriaMetrics/README.md

 See also [vmagent](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmagent/README.md), which can be used as drop-in replacement for Prometheus.

 ### How to send data from InfluxDB-compatible agents such as [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/)

-Just use `http://<victoriametric-addr>:8428` url instead of InfluxDB url in agents' configs.
+Use `http://<victoriametric-addr>:8428` url instead of InfluxDB url in agents' configs.
 For instance, put the following lines into `Telegraf` config, so it sends data to VictoriaMetrics instead of InfluxDB:

 ```toml
 [[outputs.influxdb]]
   urls = ["http://<victoriametrics-addr>:8428"]
 ```

-Do not forget substituting `<victoriametrics-addr>` with the real address where VictoriaMetrics runs.

 Another option is to enable TCP and UDP receiver for Influx line protocol via `-influxListenAddr` command-line flag and stream plain Influx line protocol data to the configured TCP and/or UDP addresses.